International Project 2017-18

 This Project aims to improve the Rubona Primary School in Uganda, to benefit Pupil Education, Attendance and Health as well as adding water harvesting.
 The School was selected following consultation with the local community and a visit from a 1010 Rotarian.
 The School is in the Fort Portal area of western Uganda.

-This project, led by Rotary Club of Aberdeen Deeside in partnership with other District 1010 Clubs Aberlour and Speyside & Kemnay and Kintore, will refurbish the school by: The provision of Water Harvesting to provide a source of clean water for hand-washing at latrines Refurbishing poor quality classrooms, concreting earth floors, provision of windows and doors and plastering of walls to add pupil capacity, improved teaching conditions as well as improving pupil health.
+This project, led by Rotary Aberdeen Deeside in partnership with other District 1010 Clubs Aberlour and Speyside & Kemnay and Kintore, will refurbish the school by: The provision of Water Harvesting to provide a source of clean water for hand-washing at latrines Refurbishing poor quality classrooms, concreting earth floors, provision of windows and doors and plastering of walls to add pupil capacity, improved teaching conditions as well as improving pupil health.

 In Uganda and many parts of Africa, in Primary schools girls make up 50% of pupils, but at 16 they make up 10% Very unpleasant toilet and washing facilities at schools particularly discourage the attendance and continuance at school for females at the later stages of primary schools.
 The school concerned has no running water for hand-washing at the latrines.